stat4701/2014/_posts/2014-03-02-MayankMisra-Assignment1.md

 description: Assignment 1 - Reimagining City Population data
 Tags: assignment KISS minimalistic visualization not chartoons
 ---
+### Reimagining City Populations Data 1790 to 2010

 #### The Premise
 * This post continues from the visualization exercise of assignment0 and in the bargain derive some 'points to ponder' for future visualization exercises.
 Its reasonable to question the choice of the data set.
 After all its been 'revisualized' by the class many times over.
 My choice of the data set was deliberate.